ttalVlatt/UF-Quarto-Dissertation/README.md

   - Ensure all figure code chunks are appropriately labeled `#| label: fig-<something>` with `#| fig-caption: <a caption>` for a caption and `#| fig-pos: H`  to try and force placement there
   - Ensure all figure images are appropriately labeled by adding `{#fig-<something> fig-caption:"<a caption>" fig-pos:H}` after the image markdown
 - Don't try to add a header to any of the `01-` through `06-` `.qmd` files, it may cause errors, either render these individual documents without a header to see an `html` preview, or, render `00-dissertation-setup.qmd` to produce the full document `dissertation.pdf`

+## Limitations

+- Does not currently handle tables more than one page in length properly